Article Written by Kelly Walden

 When you think of sushi, some of you may think solely of eating raw fish – a common misconception!
 (Sashimi is fresh fish of its own, which we will talk about in a minute.)
 “Sushi” refers to the Japanese method of creating dishes with vinegared rice – often paired with seafood, vegetables, or other meats.
 When Japanese cuisine landed in the United States in the early 1900s, these salty rice dishes were the most palatable to the western palate.
 Look above to find the best sushi in the Kansas City area.

 What is Sashimi?

 Sashimi is literally “sliced, raw, protein.”
-In this concept, it refers only to the slices of raw fish served, without the addition of rice or other ingredients.
+This concept refers only to the slices of raw fish served without rice or other ingredients.
 If you consider yourself a sushi newb, this might be the part where you turn up your nose, but don’t!

 My advice is to start with the Hamachi, a slice of yellowtail that tastes buttery and sweet.
 Raw ahi tuna is also a popular choice for its rich flavor and soft texture.
 Pick a fish you like cooked, and try it fresh!

-Luckily for you, and all of us, sushi and sashimi are both available in delicious varieties and by skilled chefs and crafters.
+Luckily for you and all of us, sushi and sashimi are both available in delicious varieties and by skilled chefs and crafters.
 Stop in one of the above locales, or do your research and find one I missed!

 Also, Check out our post about the best coffee shops in Kansas City!